LordNoteworthy/windows-internals/windows-internals-6th-ed/chapter-03-system-mechanisms.md

 ```
 </details>

-### Windows Global Flags
+## Windows Global Flags

 - Windows has a set of flags stored in a **systemwide global variable** named `NtGlobalFlag` that enable various internal debugging, tracing, and validation support in the OS.
 - In addition, each image has a set of **global flags** that also turn on internal tracing and validation code
 -`Gflags.exe` can be used to view and change the system global flags (either in the registry or in the running system) as well as image global flags.
 - You can use the `!gflag` kernel debugger command to view and set the state of the `NtGlobalFlag` kernel variable.

-### Advanced Local Procedure Call
+## Advanced Local Procedure Call

--  Windows implements an internal IPC mechanism called Advanced Local Procedure Call, or **ALPC**, which is a high-speed, scalable, and secured facility for message passing arbitrary-size messages.
+-  Windows implements an internal IPC mechanism called *Advanced Local Procedure Call*, or **ALPC**, which is a high-speed, scalable, and secured facility for message passing arbitrary-size messages.
 - ALPC superceded the legacy IPC system called **LPC**.
 LPC is now emulated on top of ALPC for **compatibility** and has been removed from the kernel (legacy system calls still exist, which get wrapped into ALPC calls).
 - Although it is internal, and thus not available for third-party developers, ALPC is widely used in various parts of Windows:
     - **RPC**, a documented API, indirectly use ALPC when they specify local-RPC over the *ncalrpc* transport, a form of RPC used to communicate between processes on the same system Kernel-mode RPC, used by the network stack, also uses ALPC.